 Make sure your social media content always stands out from any negativity that may surround it; set up a positive and professional tone for all of your posts.
 Your content should be high-quality, professionally written and posted at the best time of day for your audiences to see it.
 Use eye-catching visuals like photos and videos to support your writing.

 Social media is a great tool for promoting your brand – if you use it correctly.
 Too many negative comments can easily destroy your brand reputation.
 Learning how to handle negativity and criticism in a professional manner on social media should be a part of your overall social media strategy.

 At Axia Public Relations, we can help you create a plan of action for effectively managing your reputation online.
-Download our free Online Reputation Management e-book to learn more about accomplishing this essential task.
+Download our Online Reputation Management e-book to learn more about accomplishing this essential task.